nicklafferty/craftycody/content/crafts/diy-wooden-knife-block.md

 I don't have a table or a miter saw as the author does in that article.
 The only powered saw I have is a jigsaw.
 This means I couldn't create the dividers the same way.
 There is no way to get a straight, quarter-inch cut with a jig.
 If you manage to do it, you're my hero.

 Instead, I found 1/4" square dowel rods at Lowe's.
 I searched their app just to see and lo and behold, square dowels exist.
 Thank goodness.

+I cut my board into four 10in pieces and my dowel rods into 9.5in pieces as the article describes.
+I only needed one 4ft board and 4 dowel rods to get all the pieces I needed.